 Birth injuries to the Brachial Plexus nerves can result in:

 Erb-Duchenne Palsy is a result of damage to the upper Brachial Plexus.
 For more information on Erb-Duchenne Palsy, see Erb's Palsy.
 Dejerine-Klumpkie Palsy involves damage to the upper Brachial Plexus and results in the hand being stuck in a backward position.

 Treatment & Recourse

-Contact a West Virginia birth injury lawyer from our team today to learn more!
+Contact a West Virginia brachial plexus injury lawyer from our team today to learn more!